Film (film): Beckett and Keaton

 Beckett had wanted to work with Keaton several years earlier, when he offered him the role of Lucky in the American stage premiere of Waiting for Godot, but Buster turned it down.
 It's said that Buster didn't understand Godot and had misgivings about this script as well.
 Presumably this went a long way to make him think twice about this new project.

-During a meeting with documentary filmmaker Kevin Brownlow, Beckett was quite forthcoming:
+During a meeting with historian and documentary filmmaker Kevin Brownlow, Beckett was quite forthcoming: